Parameterized Complexity of Path Set Packing: Hardness with Respect to Pathwidth Maximum Degree Solution Size.

-\begin{lemma} Pathwidth of $G'$ is $O(k^2)$ and maximum degree of $G'$ is $O(k)$. \end{lemma}
+\begin{lemma} Pathwidth of $G'$ is $O(k^2)$ and maximum degree of $G'$ is $4$. \end{lemma}

-\begin{proof} Recalling the construction of $G'$, every $u_{i,i',j}\in P_i$ has $2+k$ that is $O(k)$ neighbors, as they are connected to one vertex of every edge verification path $P^e_{i,j}$, and they are the vertices with highest degree in $G'$.
+\begin{proof} Recalling the construction of $G'$, every $u_{i,i',j}$ has at most three neighbors, as they are connected to one vertex of edge verification path $P^e_{i,j}$.
+Every $x_{i,i',j}$ has at most three neighbors.
+Every $c_{i,j}$ has at most two neighbors.
+Every $w_{i,i'}$ has at most two neighbors.
+Every $v_{i,i',j}$ has at most four neighbors, as it can have at most two neighbors from path $P_i$ and at most two neighbors from $W_i$, and these are the vertices with highest degree.
+Thus maximum degree of $G'$ is at most $4$. \paragraph{}

 To bound the pathwidth, we will construct a path decomposition with pathwidth $O(k^2)$ for $G'$.
 We first decompose the gadgets corresponding to a fixed $i$, which is a sub-graph of $G'$ induced on the vertices $V(P_i)$, $W_i$, and $V(P^e_{i,i'})$.
-Since these gadgets are similar, we can use the same construction for every $i$.
+Since these gadgets are similar, we can use the same construction for every $i$. \paragraph{}

 For the simplicity of notations, we label $2k(n+1)-1$ edges of $P_{i}$ as $e_{i,1}$ to $e_{i,2k(n+1)-1}$ starting from $v_{i,1,1}u_{i,1,1}$ till $v_{i,n+1,k}u_{i,n+1,k}$.
 We construct the path decomposition as follows.